Technical insights and practical observations on software development, digital craft, and the evolving technology landscape.

 Lightweight dnsmasq tweaks, tmux muscle memory, and a renewed obsession with simple tooling made 2024 about clearing friction so experiments actually shipped.2023 (3)

-Grounding habits around uptime math, disciplined dotfiles, and dependable SSH pathways kept 2023 focused on humble craft that scales when incidents inevitably strike.All (18)
+Grounding habits around uptime math, disciplined dotfiles, and dependable SSH pathways kept 2023 focused on humble craft that scales when incidents inevitably strike.Topics (12)

 AWS sub-accounts: isolating resources with Organizations